metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 **Metabase Embedding SDK for React only supports JWT authentication**

-Here is the example how you could implement an endpoint that will return JWT token that Metabase embedding SDK for react could use to authenticate your users.
+Here's how you can implement an endpoint that will return a JWT token.
+The SDK will use this token to authenticate your users.

 ```ts
 import express from "express"